This document outlines how The Welsh Conservative Party processes and manages personal data and:

-If you have any questions about the data held please contact Andrew RT Davies via the contact information on this website.
+If you have any questions about the data held please contact The Welsh Conservative Party via the contact information on this website.

 Please note that proof of identity is required should you choose to exercise any of the above rights in relation to personal data.

 We retain the right to update this policy at any time.
 If there are changes that significantly impact your rights, we will contact you in advance.